Jada, Nigeria: History

+Demography

+In a 2022 demographic survey of Internally displaced persons (IDPs), the most commonly reported languages (spoken at homes and places of primary residence) present in the local government area were; Fulfulde, specifically Eastern or Adamawa Fulfulde – 37.3%, Chamba Donga – 21.1%, Hausa – 26.5%, Mumuye – 3.1%, English – 1.6%, Kanuri – 0.8%, and Longuda, South Marghi, Kamwe with 0.5% each.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

 Climate

 The rainy season in Jada is oppressive and overcast, the dry season is partly cloudy, and it is hot all year.
-Throughout the year, the temperature normally ranges from 61 °F to 98 °F, with temperatures rarely falling below 55 °F or rising over 104 °F.
+Throughout the year, the temperature normally ranges from 61 °F to 98 °F, with temperatures rarely falling below 55 °F or rising over 40 C.